 Rishi Kapoor did not need a larger-than-life character, as in Karz, to make it memorable.
 “Parda Hai Parda” is proof that Rishi could look like a rockstar in a sherwani and an ugly moustache, with nothing more than a few qawwals, some killer jumpy dance moves, and a rose in hand.

-What an incredibly nightmarish year 2020 is turning out to be.
+What an incredibly nightmarish year 2020 turned out to be.
 We hadn’t even finished mourning for the tremendous loss that is the death of Irrfan Khan, when another tragedy befell Indian cinema.
-Rishi Kapoor is no more, and with him, comes the end of an era of screen brilliance that spanned over five decades.
+Rishi Kapoor passed into the ages, and with him, came the end of an era of screen brilliance that spanned over five decades.

 My earliest memory of Rishi Kapoor is him in a sparkling costume, playing trumpet in the unforgettable “Bachna Ae Haseeno”, swaying and dancing in a way that was uniquely him.
 “Bachna Ae Haseeno”, and “Om Shanti Om” for that matter, weren’t just Antakshari fixtures.
 They were and continue to be pop culture phenomenons.
 They were and continue to be the images that came to define the suave, peppy, and energetic charisma of Rishi Kapoor.